mrwonko/PySixense/doc.markdown

 * *PySixense.Constants.Success* - Returned when functions succeed
 * *PySixense.Constants.Failure* - Returned when functions fail

-Note that not all functions return their success.
+Note that not all functions return their status.

 ## Functions